Speyer Cathedral: Middle Ages

 Around 1090, Conrad's grandson, Emperor Henry IV, conducted an ambitious reconstruction in order to enlarge the cathedral.
-He had the eastern sections demolished and the foundations enforced to a depth of up to eight metres.
+He had the eastern sections demolished and the foundations reinforced to a depth of up to eight metres.
 Only the lower floors and the crypt of Speyer I remained intact.
-The nave was elevated by five metres and the flat wooden ceiling replaced with a groin vault of square bays, one of the outstanding achievements of Romanesque architecture.
-Each vault extends over two bays of the elevation.
+The nave was elevated by five metres and the flat wooden ceiling was replaced with a groin vault of square bays, one of the outstanding achievements of Romanesque architecture.
+Each vault extends over two bays of elevation.
 Every second pier was enlarged by adding a broad pilaster or dosseret, which formed a system of interior buttressing.
 Engaged shafts had appeared around 1030 in buildings along the Loire (Saint-Benoît-sur-Loire, Auxerre, Loches) from where the technique spread to Normandy and the Rhineland.

 The only other contemporary example of such a bay system is in the Church of Sant Vicenç in Cardona, Spain.

 The "double-bay system" of Speyer functioning as a support for the stone vaults was copied in many monuments along the Rhine.
 The addition of groin vaults made the incorporation of clerestory windows possible without weakening the structure.
 "The result is an interior of monumental power, albeit stark and prismatic when compared with contemporary French buildings, but one which conveys an impression of Roman gravitas, an impression singularly appropriate for a ruler with the political pretensions of Henry IV."